 You can follow the appropriate Getting Started guide for your platform and engine and learn the basics of Xbox Live as you go along.

-Getting started using Visual Studio for UWP games will show you how to link your Visual Studio project with your Xbox Live configuration on Dev Center.
+Getting started using Visual Studio for UWP games will show you how to link your Visual Studio project with your Xbox Live configuration in Partner Center.

 Getting started using Unity for UWP games will show you how to create a new Xbox Live enabled Unity title, add features such as Leaderboards to your title, and generate a native Visual Studio project.